 I chose focus because after a lot of extensive research into which company would be the best to use Focus stood out for me.
 This is because of various reasons, one being the 30 years of successful Ofsted reports and successful experience they have to help people fulfil their ambitions.

-They also offer an extreme amount of support in terms of your individual learning.
+They also offer an extreme amount of support in terms of individual learning.
 For me, it was evident I was a better learner being in a classroom environment and this was observed by Clare Storer.
 The advice and support she gave me wouldn’t have come from any other person or company.

 The whole team, in general, are very good at picking out strength and weaknesses and this for me is an invaluable skill on its own.
 It made my learning easier, more fun, and it helped me retain the motivation I needed when it was getting tough.